memeLab/Jandig/docs/architecture-document.md

 - No previous knowledge of programming necessary for using it;
 - Free, or cheap enough;
 - Available in different languages, so people around the world can use it;
-- Open Source, so community can work together for making it awesome!
+- Open Source, so the community can work together to make it awesome!

 ## Use-Case View
 ### Account Access and Management

 The diagram below shows how account access and management is done, with users and system as actors.
-Please note that Visitor is an user that hasn't log in the app.
+Please note that Visitor is a user that hasn't log in the app.

 ![use-case-diagram-user](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.githubusercontent.com/memeLab/Jandig/develop/docs/images/plantUML/use-case-diagram-user.puml)